timothyas/xesn/paper.md

 5 scalar parameters
 (see [Macro-Scale Parameters](#macro-scale-parameters)).
-Moreover, the interaction of these parameters is often not straightforward, and it is therefore advantageous to optimize these parameter values.
+Moreover, the interaction of these parameters is often not straightforward, and it is therefore advantageous to optimize these parameter values, as is shown by
-The advantages to using Bayesian Optimization with ESNs is shown by
-@platt_systematic_2022.
+@platt_systematic_2022 with an extensive set of experimental results.
-Additionally @platt_constraining_2023 showed that by adding invariant metrics to a loss function, such as the Lyapunov exponent spectrum or simply its leading element, results in networks that generalize better to unseen test data.
+Additionally, @platt_constraining_2023 showed that by adding invariant metrics to a loss function, such as the Lyapunov exponent spectrum or simply its leading element, results in networks that generalize better to unseen test data.
-@smith_temporal_2023 showed similar results by constraining the Kinetic Energy Spectrum when developing ESN based emulators of Surface Quasi-Geostrophic Turbulence.
+@smith_temporal_2023 showed similar results, highlighting that constraining the Kinetic Energy Spectrum when developing ESN based emulators of Surface Quasi-Geostrophic Turbulence helps to preserve small scale features in the flow.
 As a somewhat generic and efficient implementation of these metrics, `xesn` offers the capability to constrain the system's Power Spectral Density during parameter optimization, in addition to a